SAFElab-TAMU/AcciPy/README.md

 ```

 ### 3 element queries
-Each element in 3 element queries will be checked to see if it matches one of the valid inputs, and SAFEPy will attempt to sort it into a rule if possible.
+Each element in 3 element queries will be checked to see if it matches one of the valid inputs, and AcciPy will attempt to sort it into a rule if possible.
 The following queries are examples of valid 3 element queries:
 ```
 q = ("Factual narrative", "does not contain", "fuel exhaustion") q = ("contains", "student", "analysis narrative")
 ```

 ### 4 element queries (___recommended___)
-4 element queries provide the most robust querying in SAFEPy and are the recommended way to query.
-Elements can be placed into the query object in any order, and SAFEPy will sort the elements into the proper category for you.
+4 element queries provide the most robust querying in AcciPy and are the recommended way to query.
+Elements can be placed into the query object in any order, and AcciPy will sort the elements into the proper category for you.
 A list of all valid 4 element queries can be found in the [query_options](query_options.md) file.
 ```
 q = ("03/31/1990", "EventDate", "is after", "Event") q = ("false", "AmateurBuilt", "is", "Aircraft")